 The Mercantile itself was established by Bill Adair in 1914, only four years after Glacier became a national park.
 There’s a National Register of Historic Places marker outside the saloon explaining how Adair came to settle in the area.

 Today, the Mercantile is open everyday, though hours are more limited in winter.
-Note: The Mercantile will be closed for renovations from November 1, 2018 to March 28, 2019.
+The Polebridge Mercantile is typically closed for renovations and holidays from November to March.
 Don’t show up between those dates expecting to grab a fresh baked bear claw, because you’ll be out of luck!

 The renowned bakery offers cookies and other baked goods, as well as basic pantry essentials, hats, water bottles, walking sticks, and tourist trinkets.